juxor/afaq/markdown/secG6.md

-Stirner had nothing but contempt for those who defended property in terms of "natural rights" and opposed theft and taxation with a passion because it violates said rights. _"Rightful, or legitimate property of another,"_ he stated, _"will by only that which **you** are content to recognise as such.
+Stirner had nothing but contempt for those who defended property in terms of "natural rights" and opposed theft and taxation with a passion because it violates said rights. _"Rightful, or legitimate property of another,"_ he stated, _"will be only that which **you** are content to recognise as such.
 If your content ceases, then this property has lost legitimacy for you, and you will laugh at absolute right to it."_ After all, _"what well-founded objection could be made against theft"_ [p.
 278 and p.
 251] He was well aware that inequality was only possible as long as the masses were convinced of the sacredness of property.
-In this way, the majority end up without property:
+In this way, the majority ends up without property:

-> _ "Property in the civic sense means **sacred** property, such that I must **respect** your property . . .
-Be it ever so little, if one only has somewhat of his own - to wit, a **respected** property: The more such owners . . . the more 'free people and good patriots' has the State.
+> _"Property in the civic sense means **sacred** property, such that I must **respect** your property . . .
+Be it ever so little, if one only has somewhat of his own - to wit, a **respected** property: The more such owners . . . the more 'free people and good patriots' has the State. _

->

-> "Political liberalism, like everything religious, counts on **respect**, humaneness, the virtues of love . . .
+> _"Political liberalism, like everything religious, counts on **respect**, humaneness, the virtues of love . . .
 For in practice people respect nothing, and everyday the small possessions are bought up again by greater proprietors, and the 'free people' change into day labourers."_ [p.
 248]